 You can find out more about the RRC and the Manual at: www.rrc.co.uk

-This suite of documents have been created by the Environment Agency, with the help of ADA and other water management organisations, to provide guidance on identifying what vegetation management techniques are best suited for any given watercourse.
+This suite of documents have been created by the Environment Agency, with the help of ADA and other water management organisations, to provide guidance on identifying what management techniques are best suited for controlling vegetation in any given watercourse.
 You can download these documents and tools from the GOV.UK website HERE

 ADA has developed a template for a biosecurity policy and set of procedures to help internal drainage boards, in pursuance of their routine operations, to control and prevent the spread of invasive non-native species.